uzh-dqbm-cmi/SAUNA/SAUNA/README.md

 # SAUNA Peak Caller

 The SAUNA peak caller is designed to simulate nucleosome positions on fragment center data.
 It takes input files containing peak positions and nucleosome center data, applies parameters defined in a configuration file, and generates an output file with the simulated nucleosome positions.

 The project contains code adapted from the NucPosSimulator project by Schöpflin et al. 2013, licensed under GLP-3.0 .
 For the paper of the NucPosSimulator project see: Robert Schöpflin, Vladimir B. Teif, Oliver Müller, Christin Weinberg, Karsten Rippe, Gero Wedemann, Modeling nucleosome position distributions from experimental nucleosome positioning maps, Bioinformatics, Volume 29, Issue 19, October 2013, Pages 2380–2386, https://doi.org/10.1093/bioinformatics/btt404
+The code was re-written in python and refactored
+- to optimize memory usage and speed:
+  1. initialization,
+  2. use of memory mapping,
+  3. vectorized operations instead of for loops
+  These changes enable the analysis of whole genomes, giving utility in whole-genome cfDNA-sequencing
+- to change certain parameters to accomodate the optimization steps
+- to fit python logic (instead of C++)
+- for legibility
+- new functions were added to extend the tool's utility

 ## Usage